Descargar reseña

 This second fascicule, coming three years after the appearance of the first fascicule (

 αβ-ακ) in 2004, now completes the entries for alpha, adding 23 articles, supplemented by 52 entries referring to articles in the Lexicon.
 The project, conceived by Giuseppe Nenci, is ambitious.
 “The lemmas of the Lexicon have been singled out by reading ancient historians from all angles: account has been taken of programmatic and methodological aspects (the lexicon of knowledge, research, verification, declaration of intent, memory and selection); the attitude and animus of the historian (with the lexicon of controversy and criticism); his relationship with his public (the lexicon of communication and the ‘edition’); finally the formal aspects such as the division and structure of the work, the method of internal cross-references, the categories and subcategories of historiography....
 The range of entries programmed for the Lexicon should be —as the editors hope— sufficiently wide to take account of all the terms and concepts applicable to the ‘historian’s task’, in the widest sense it is possible to give this expression”.
-This English translation from the ‘Introduzione’ of the first fascicule, pp. 7-9, is available on the project’s website (http://snsgreek.sns.it/LHGL/index.html), as is the full list of Greek entries from ἀβασάνιστος to ὠφέλιμος.
+This English translation from the ‘Introduzione’ of the first fascicule, pp. 7-9, is available on the project’s website (https://snsgreek.sns.it/LHGL/index.html), as is the full list of Greek entries from ἀβασάνιστος to ὠφέλιμος.
 The Latin entries are not yet available and the Greek entries so far do not refer to similar Latin lemmata.
 The editors plan to complete the Greek portion of the Lexicon first, then the Latin, and eventually distribute the whole on CD-ROM (or, one supposes, whatever technology is in use then).

 The underlying assumption of the project is that a careful study of the terminology and semantics used by Greek and Roman historians will reveal their conscious and unconscious thinking on their objectives and methods and clarify similarities and differences among the authors.
 This hope is amply realized in the present volume.